mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Add in the list of proposals determines the leaf node where the new member will be added.
-For the first Add in the Commit, the corresponding new member will be placed in the leftmost empty leaf in the tree, for the second Add, the next empty leaf to the right, etc. If not empty leaf exists, the tree is extended to the right.
+For the first Add in the Commit, the corresponding new member will be placed in the leftmost empty leaf in the tree, for the second Add, the next empty leaf to the right, etc. If no empty leaf exists, the tree is extended to the right.

 * Validate the KeyPackage: